xwal/awesome-stars/topics.md

 ## others

+- [starkware-libs/cairo](https://github.com/starkware-libs/cairo) - Cairo is the first Turing-complete language for creating provable programs for general computation.
 - [Safeheron/tss-rsa-cpp](https://github.com/Safeheron/tss-rsa-cpp) - A library for tss-rsa according to paper Practical Threshold Signatures.
 - [Safeheron/safeheron-crypto-suites-cpp](https://github.com/Safeheron/safeheron-crypto-suites-cpp) - An assembly of all the basic libraries and cryptography protocols from Safeheron.
 - [a16z/helios](https://github.com/a16z/helios) - A fast, secure, and portable light client for Ethereum